swcarpentry/sql-novice-survey/02-sort-dup.md

 and even if they are,
 we often want to sort them in a different way, e.g., by the name of the project instead of by the name of the scientist.
-We can do this in SQL by adding an `order by` clause to our query:
+We can do this in SQL by adding an `ORDER BY` clause to our query:

 ~~~ {.sql}
 SELECT * FROM Person ORDER BY ident;